staggeredsix/workbench-example-multimodal-virtual-assistant-ollama/README.md

 # Project Description
 This is an [NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) project for developing a virtual product assistant that leverages a multimodal RAG pipeline with fallback to websearch.
 Users will be able to leverage two powerful RAG-based chat applications:
 * **Control-Panel**: This customizable gradio application enables users to add webpages, PDFs, images, and videos to a local LanceDB vectorstore and submit queries to them.
+* **Public-Chat**: With documents loaded, this customizable gradio application is a "read-only" chatbot that developers can deploy to end users using the AI Workbench shareable-URL feature.

-Users can run inference with:
+With either app, users can run inference with:
-  * Cloud endpoints using the [NVIDIA API Catalog](https://build.nvidia.com/explore/discover).
-These use NVIDIA-managed model endpoints to generate responses to user queries for easy accessibility.
+  * **Cloud endpoints** using the [NVIDIA API Catalog](https://build.nvidia.com/explore/discover): These use NVIDIA-managed model endpoints to generate responses to user queries for easy accessibility.
-  * Self-hosted endpoints using NVIDIA Inference Microservices (NIMs).
-These are custom endpoints on self-managed hardware that can be used to generate responses while keeping the entire end-to-end flow 'in-house'.
+  * **Self-hosted endpoints** using [NVIDIA Inference Microservices (NIM)](https://www.nvidia.com/en-us/ai/): These are custom endpoints on self-managed hardware that can be used to generate responses while keeping the entire end-to-end flow 'in-house'.
       * Third party self-hosted microservices that support the OpenAI API standard can be used as well, like Ollama.
-* **Public-Chat**: With documents loaded, this customizable gradio application is a "read-only" chatbot that developers can deploy to end users using the AI Workbench shareable-URL feature.

 <img src="./code/chatui/static/example.gif" width="100%" height="auto">